White supremacist fliers found strewn in Bristol community

 Bristol Mayor Jeffrey Caggiano said the office did not receive any direct complaints, however, Public Works discovered the problem while sweeping the roads.
 Public Works reported the fliers to the police, who are now working to investigate the incident.

+Police are working with other towns that have had similar incidents and are asking citizens for any surveillance they may have.

-This follows a similar incident earlier this year where flyers from the same group were found in several West Hartford neighborhoods.
+This follows a similar incident earlier this year where flyers were found in several West Hartford neighborhoods.